ChrisWhealy/DistributedSystemNotes/Lecture 5.md

 The Vector Clock is then managed by applying the following rules:

-1. Every process maintains a vector of integers initialised to `0` - one for each process we wish to communicate with.
+1. Every process maintains a vector of integers initialised to `0` - one for each process with which we wish to communicate

 1. On every event, a process increments its own position in the vector clock: this also includes internal events that do not cause messages to be sent or received